-- Communication is the mutual exchange of information. - This requires a common language or specific stimuli that can be picked up and decoded by the receiver.

-It helps, for example, to understand the following processes:

-- Excitation line - Recording information from the environment via sensory cells and sensory organs - Communication at cellular and molecular level (e.g. immune system and hormone system)

-Genetic and epigenetic information
+- Communication is the mutual exchange of information. - This requires a common language or specific stimuli that can be picked up and decoded by the receiver. - It helps, for example, to understand the following processes: - excitation line - recording information from the environment via sensory cells and sensory organs - communication at cellular and molecular level (e.g. immune system and hormone system) - o genetic and epigenetic information